spacesyntax/Rcl-simplification-/README.md

 If you haven’t installed any QGIS plugins so far, you need to create the ‘plugins’ directory in the ‘.qgis2/python/’ directory.
 After copying the plugin, it will be available in the plugin manager window once you (re)start QGIS.
-Check the box next to the plugin to load it.”
+Check the box next to the plugin to load it.

 ##**Notes**
 This plug-in is currently under development.
 Research and experimentation to define the best graph optimisation